openfaas/docs/docs/openfaas-pro/introduction.md

 Is there something else you need for your organisation?
 Let us know [via an email introduction](mailto:contact@openfaas.com).

-You can apply for a [free 14-day trial](https://openfaas.com/support/)

 ## Support

 Support is included for OpenFaaS Pro features for customers.
-During the trial period, users may access the Slack community and documentation free of charge, however this is not reflective of the commercial support service.

-Support for the broader OpenFaaS Project is available through Premium Consulting.
+Support for the 40 Open Source projects that make up OpenFaaS is available through an Enterprise Support agreement from OpenFaaS Ltd.

 ## Pricing

 Are you interested in OpenFaaS Pro for your organisation?
 Find out more, kick the tires with a 14-day free trial, or find out more about OpenFaaS Pro [Contact us](https://openfaas.com/support/)